 Loan Growth in Norway averaged 7.09 percent from 1986 until 2022, reaching an all time high of 24.20 percent in February of 1987 and a record low of -4.40 percent in October of 1992.
 This page provides - Norway Loan Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Credit Indicator - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Loan Growth in Norway is expected to be 5.31 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Norway to stand at 5.15 in 12 months time.
-In the long-term, the Norway Credit Indicator is projected to trend around 4.89 percent in 2020, according to our econometric models.
+Loan Growth in Norway is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Credit Indicator is projected to trend around 2.30 percent in 2023 and 1.90 percent in 2024, according to our econometric models.